reqover/docs/README.md

 ## Reqover

-Reqovar is language agnostic tool that gives a picture about coverage of APIs based on Open API (Swagger).
+Reqover is language agnostic tool that gives a picture about coverage of APIs based on Open API (Swagger).

 ### Usage example: